adityaIyerramesh98/adityaIyerramesh98/README.md

 _Aditya_ this side and,

-* :telescope: I'm a PhD Aspirant _-&-_ Full-time Researcher in developing, setting-up and building (code) solvers (packages) to solve complex scientific problems in my main arsenal of Compressible CFD.
+* :telescope: I'm a PhD Aspirant _-&-_ Full-time Researcher in developing, setting-up and building (code) packages (solvers) to solve complex scientific problems in my main arsenal of Compressible CFD.
 * :runner: I do compound movements and shuttling 🏸 to stay in shape :muscle:

 ### Tech Stack